 The first thing to do is switch to bottled water immediately to avoid the adverse health effects of this chemical.
 If you think your health is at risk, arrange for a checkup with your local doctor.

-Even if testing has found that your water systems have relatively low levels of PFAS chemicals, you may still be adverse to drink from this water source.
+Even if testing has found that your water systems have relatively low levels of PFAS chemicals, you may still be adverse to drinking from this water source.

 Remember, the guidelines produced by the Environmental Protection Agency (EPA) have been contested by the EWG, which says that we should be drinking far less than the recommended level of these chemicals in our water.

-While PFAS are chemicals that are typically quite hard to remove, a reverse osmosis system is effective enough to remove them – along with more than 99% of all other TDS (total dissolved solids) in drinking water, providing the ideal end result.
+While PFAS are chemicals that are typically quite hard to remove, a reverse osmosis system is effective enough to remove them – along with up to 99% of all other TDS (total dissolved solids) in drinking water, providing the ideal end result.

 Carbon filters alone are also capable of reducing PFAS to a safe concentration in your drinking water.
 They’re cheaper to use, too, and won’t break the bank like a reverse osmosis system can.